kcsadow/website/research.md

 **Research In Progress**

-Examining the effect of attending a high school magnet program (or career/technical academy) on career and college attainment

-Examining the effect of Covid on the global gap in online learning between high and low HDI countries (with Rene Kizilcec, Cornell Future of Learning Lab, and Christos Makridis)

-Examining the effect of lifting court ordered desegregation orders on community segregation and local housing values (with Maria Fitzpatrick, Advisor, and Rene Crespin and Emiliano Harris, PhD students)

-Examining the differences in outcomes of online versus traditional in-person programs for a major university using propsensity score matching (with Rene Kizilcec, Cornell Future of Learning Lab)

-Examining how child mental health outcomes changed as result of Covid-19 related school closures using electronic health data (with Maria Fitzpatrick, Advisor)

-Predicting child maltreatment using administrative data and transcripts from social workers deliberations (with Maria Fitzpatrick, Advisor)
+The Effect of the Minimum Wage on Childcare Firms (approved Federal Statistical Research Data Center project)

+The Effect of High School Magnet Programs on Academic and Racial Segregation (approved Texas Education Agency project)

+Does Access to an Algorithmic Decision-making Tool Change Child Protective Service Caseworkers’ Investigation Decisions?
+(Revise and Resubmit; with Maria Fitzpatrick and Chris Wildeman)

+Asthma Management in Schools: A Tool for Reducing Absenteeism?
+(With Maria Fitzpatrick, Chelsea Chen, Sophia Day, Kevin Konty, Kira Argenio)

+Educational Equity in Online versus Residential Degree Programs for Transfer Students (with Rene Kizilcec)

 **Peer-Reviewed Publications**

 Bassok, D., Markowitz, A., Bellows, L., & Sadowski, K. (2021).
 New Evidence on Teacher Turnover in Early Childhood.
 Educational Evaluation and Policy Analysis, 42(4).

+Cohen, J., Boguslav, A., Wyckoff, J., Katz V., Sadowski, K., Wiseman, E., (2023).
+Core Requirements, Structured Flexibility, and Local Judgment: Balancing Adherence and Adaptation in the Design and Implementation of District-Wide Professional Development.
+Educational Evaluation and Policy Analysis.
+Educational Evaluation and Policy Analysis.

 Kizilcec, R.F., Makridis, C.A., Sadowski, K. (2021).
 Pandemic Response Policies’ Democratizing Effects on Online Learning.
-Proceedings of the National Academy of Sciences of the United States of America, 188(11).
+Proceedings of the National Academy of Sciences of the United States of
+America, 188(11).

 Markowitz, A., Sadowski, K., & Hamre, B. (2021).
 Teacher Education and the Quality of Teacher-Child
 Interactions: New Evidence from the Universe of Publicly-Funded Early Childhood Programs in Louisiana.
 Early Education and Development, 1-19.

 **Other Publications**

 Miller, L.C. & Sadowski, K. (October, 2017).
 Students Changing Schools During the School Year: Student Mobility in Virginia and the Challenged School Divisions.
 Charlottesville, VA: USA.

-**Manuscripts Under Review**

 Miller, L.C., Sadowski, K., Piver-Renna, J. (2019).
 The Fifth Indicator: Does School Climate Provide New Information on School Quality?
-(Under Review).

-Boguslav, A., Cohen, J. Katz, V., Sadowski, K., Wiseman, E., Wyckoff, J. (2021).
-Implementing Targeted Professional Development at Scale in the District of Columbia Public Schools.
+Charlottesville, VA: USA.